Best Games With SLI Support

 SLI connector

 An abbreviation of Scalable Link Interface, SLI is an NVIDIA technology designed to combine resources from two graphics cards and utilize them as a single GPU.
-In theory, this idea sounds very useful, but we saw different results in reality.
+In principle, this concept sounds very beneficial, but we saw diverse results in reality.

-This technology originally debuted in the mid-2000s to a mild reception and continued in the same vein.
-SLI’s entire run was marred by driver issues and by an apparent lack of support from game developers, the key ingredient it desperately needed to be successful.
+This technology originally debuted in the mid-2000s to a lukewarm reception and continued in the same vein.
+SLI’s entire run was marred by driver issues and by an apparent lack of support from game developers, the crucial ingredient it desperately needed to be successful.

 Firstly, in order to function, SLI needed two identical GPUs running side-by-side.
-Only in rare instances was there the possibility of using a mismatched GPU setup, and it brought a steep performance cost.
+Only in uncommon instances was there the possibility of using a mismatched GPU setup, and it brought a steep performance cost.

-What also ended up costing SLI its potential was the master-slave relationship in which the GPUs were configured.
+What also ended up costing SLI its potential was the prevailing-subordinate relationship in which the GPUs were configured.

 So, We Can’t Have Multiple GPU Setups?